bcgov/design-system/components/footer/README.md

 * Must appear on all public-facing B.C.
 Government online content and services
 * Home, Disclaimer, Privacy, Accessibility, and Copyright must be present.
 Other links can be added as required.

-## Behaviour
-* Ensure all links lead to correct pages
-* No changes to text when browser window size changes

 Footer Links:
 *	“Site title” returns to home page of external site
 *	“About” explains external site purpose.
 Provide background and context of who owns, manages, influences the site – aim at being transparent